pytorch/text/examples/data_pipeline/README.md

     python pipelines.py --pipeline fasttext

-Here are the time for lookup
+Here are the time in seconds for the pipelines above:

 Pipelines | Eager Mode with Pybind | Eager Mode with Torchbind | JIT Mode
 ------------ | ------------- | ------------- | -------------